DoddiSkula/weather-map/README.md

 - [ ] Display wind speed and direction
 - [ ] Additional weather information
 - [ ] Display search list

+---

+Note: This is project does *not* showcase a very efficient way of fetching and displaying data.
+But works well for the small scale of this project.